gajjar-ronak/leetcode/README.md

-# leetcode-problems
+# leetcode-solutions
-This repository contains solutions of some important LeetCode problems.
+This repository contains solutions of some important LeetCode solutions.